-Date of Determination (DOD)
+DATE OF DETERMINATION (DOD)

-The Date of Determination (DOD) shall be the date the school determined the student would not return to class.
+The Date of Determination (DOD) is the date the school determined the student would not return to class.
 This is the date used to determine the timeliness of the refund.
 The DOD is the earliest of the following three (3) dates:

-- The date the student notifies the school (verbally or in writing) that s/he is not returning to class; - The date the student violates the published attendance policy; or - No later than the 14th calendar day after the LDA; scheduled breaks are excluded when calculating the DOD.
+- The date the student notifies the school (verbally or in writing) that s/he is not returning to class; - The date the student violates the published attendance policy; - No later than the 14th calendar day after the LDA; scheduled breaks are excluded when calculating the DOD.